diggsweden/open-source-project-template/README.md

 ## Usage instructions

-1. Copy the files you need into your in-progress project - Start with SECURITY.template.md, README.template.md, CHANGELOG.template.md, CONTRIBUTING.template.adoc, CODE_OF_CONDUCT.md and possibly the .github/ISSUE_TEMPLATE and .github/pull_request_template.md.
+1. Copy the files you need into your in-progress project from the 'templates'-folder - Start with SECURITY.md, README.md, CHANGELOG.md, CONTRIBUTING.md, CODE_OF_CONDUCT.md and possibly the .github/ISSUE_TEMPLATE and .github/pull_request_template.md.
-2. Remove '.template' in the filenames you copied.
-3. Add a LICENSE file (do not copy the one in this project), and if needed a [CHANGELOG.md](https://keepachangelog.com/en/1.1.0/).
+2. Add a LICENSE file (do not copy the one in this project), and if needed a [CHANGELOG.md](https://keepachangelog.com/en/1.1.0/).
-4. Go through each of the files and adjust to your needs
+3. Go through each of the files and adjust to your needs
    - Correct any [Template Variables](#template-files-variables) in the Template files.
-5. Answer the questions on the [Open Source Checklist:](docs/Open_Source_Checklist.adoc)
+4. Answer the questions on the [Open Source Checklist:](docs/Open_Source_Checklist.md)

 > Keep the README fresh!
 It's the first thing people see and will make the initial impression.
 > Understand the contents of the files you use from this project.
 Do they fit within your project, or are you looking for something else?